ivangfr/springboot-graphql-databases/README.md

 Bellow, there are some GraphQL queries and mutations to be used in `author-book-api`.

-> We won't write GraphQL queries and mutations for `book-review-api` because they will be similar and easily writable using GraphiQL
+> We did not write GraphQL queries and mutations for `book-review-api` because they are similar and can be easily written using GraphiQL

 - access http://localhost:8080/graphiql